Battle of Megiddo (1918): Encirclement of two Ottoman Armies

 During the early hours of 20 September 1918, the Desert Mounted Corps secured the defiles of the Carmel Range.
 The 4th Mounted Division passed through these to capture Afulah and Beisan, complete with the bulk of two depot regiments.
 A brigade of the 5th Mounted Division attacked Nazareth, where Liman von Sanders's HQ was situated, although Liman himself escaped.
-In the late afternoon a brigade from the Australian Mounted Division occupied Jenin, capturing many retreating Ottomans.
+In the late afternoon a brigade from the Australian Mounted Division occupied Jenin, capturing thousands of retreating Ottomans.
 The 15th Imperial Service Cavalry Brigade, of the 5th Mounted Division, captured the port of Haifa on 23 September.

 Once nothing stood between Allenby's forces and Mustafa Kemal's Seventh Army in Nablus, Kemal decided that he lacked sufficient men to fight the British forces.
 With the railway blocked, the Seventh Army's only escape route lay to the east, along the Nablus-Beisan road that led down the Wadi Fara into the Jordan valley.

 On the night of 20–21 September the Seventh Army began to evacuate Nablus.
 By this time it was the last formed Ottoman army west of the Jordan and although there was a chance that Chetwode's XX Corps might cut off their retreat, its advance had been slowed by Ottoman rearguards.
 On 21 September, the Seventh Army was spotted by aircraft in a defile west of the river.
 The RAF proceeded to bomb the retreating army and destroyed the entire column.
 Waves of bombing and strafing aircraft passed over the column every three minutes and although the operation had been intended to last for five hours, the Seventh Army was routed in 60 minutes.
 The wreckage of the destroyed column stretched over 6 mi.
 British cavalry later found 87 guns, 55 motor-lorries, 4 motor-cars, 75 carts, 837 four-wheeled wagons, and scores of water-carts and field-kitchens destroyed or abandoned on the road.
 Many Ottoman soldiers were killed and the survivors were scattered and leaderless.
 Lawrence later wrote that "the RAF lost four killed.
 The Turks lost a corps."